Skip to main content

 Structural Differences Between the Programs

-Vesting terms: Real Brokerage’s top agent RSU bonus vests over three years. eXp Realty’s ICON equity award is earned within the anniversary year in which ICON requirements are met.
+Vesting terms: Real Brokerage’s top agent RSU bonus vests over three years. eXp Realty’s ICON equity award is different – $4000 is earned within the anniversary year in which ICON requirements are met, $4000 vests in 1 year, $8000 vests over 3 years.

-Earning paths: eXp Realty offers multiple equity pathways: ICON Agent Program, Agent Equity Program, equity awards for annual production benchmarks, and an equity award for the first closed transaction of sponsored agents.
-Real Brokerage’s primary equity pathway is its top-agent RSU bonus combined with Elite Agent status benefits.
+Earning paths: Both offer multiple equity pathways: Top agent programs, Agent Equity Program, equity awards for annual production benchmarks, and an equity award for the first closed transaction of sponsored agents.

 Anonymous Agent Reviews